 The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
-The Directors are responsible for the other information.
-Our opinion on the group and parent company financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.
-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
+The directors are responsible for the other information contained within the annual report.
+Our opinion the group and parent Company financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.
+Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the course of the audit, or otherwise appears to be materially misstated.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether this gives rise to a material misstatement in the financial statements themselves.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-As described in the Basis for qualified opinion section of our report, we were unable to obtain sufficient appropriate audit evidence to support the carrying value of inventories.
-Information on cost of sales and inventories are included in the annual report and accordingly we are unable to confirm the accuracy of that disclosure for the same reason.